Camble/LiveryLink/README.md

 - Fixed "The process cannot access the file because it is being used by another process"
 - Automatically close when DCS exits

-## Installation

-1. Extract all contents into a folder.
-1. Run `LiveryLink.exe`.
-1. Locate your `DCS\Saved Games\` folder if prompted.
-1. Choose `Yes` to install the scripts.

-As the DCS mod & script installation only happens once on first run, if you have any issues, either delete `config.json` or select `Tools` then `Reset config`.
-This is especially important if you relocate `LiveryLink.exe` to another folder, as the launcher won't know where to find it.

-## Desktop Client

-The UI is currently very barebones.
-Paste in a Livery URL from [DCS User Files](https://www.digitalcombatsimulator.com/en/files/) to install it.

 ## Livery Sharing